 The Master of Clinical Psychology is a professional qualification.
 It enables you to meet the competency requirements for the clinical scope of practice under the Health Practitioners Competencies Assurance Act (2003).
 With the Master of Clinical Psychology you'll be able to practise independently.

 Places on this programme are highly sought-after and there's a competitive entry process.

 Clinical psychology is an applied branch of psychology.
 It uses psychological techniques to help people solve a wide variety of mental, physical, behavioural and relationship problems.

-In order to be considered for selection into this programme you must:
+In order to be considered for the Master of Clinical Psychology you will:

 You will need to provide the following documents: